steam-deck-controller/steam-deck-controller/README.md

 - **Driver-Free Operation**: The USB dongle will emulate the original USB descriptors, allowing the controller to work without additional drivers.
 - **No Additional Software**: The controller will work out-of-the-box via Steam.
 - **No Firmware Modification**: The controller will work with the original Steam Deck firmware.
+- **No Hardware Modification**: The only required pcb doesnt require any modifications to the pcbs, this makes the project more accessable even if you know nothing about electrionics.
+It also opens the possibility of us to sell the usbc preassembled for people to create there own.

 ## 🛠️ Getting Started